franpanteli/CodingNomads-python-101/README.md

 ---

 ## Projects and Technical Exercises
-Here are the main projects I completed during this module:
+These are the main projects I completed during this module:

 ---